Thailand Packing Guide: What You Shouldn’t Forget on Your Packing List

 4. Quickdry Towels

 Quick Dry Towels was one thing we wished we had packed with us!
 We now bring our Dock and Bay towels everywhere!
 They are extremely compact, dry super quick, and are sand resistant.
-We have 2 size (L) which I think is a good size.
+We have 2 sizes (L) which I think is a good size.
 On top of that, Dock and Bay package their towels in eco-friendly packaging.

 5. Universal Adapter

-Not only is universal adaptors great for Thailand, but just for general travel as well!
+Not only are universal adaptors great for Thailand, but just for general travel as well!
 This universal adaptor allowed us to visit the UK, Europe, and Southeast Asia with no problem!

 Women Thailand Packing Guide